Elite-Modding-Team/CongregaMystica/README.md

 - **Steel Golem:** High HP and high armor golem material
 - **Treated Wood Golem (Immersive Engineering):** Golem Material that is slightly stronger than normal wood

+## Non-Mod Integrations
+The content listed here does not require mod integration.
+- **Energized Scribing Tools:** A new pair of scribing tools that accept FE/RF energy
+- **Ethereal Mimic Fork:** An upgraded Mimic Fork that has the additional ability to bind to a location
+- **Mimic Fork:** A tool that activates nearby Arcane Ears and Note Blocks

 ## Mod Integrations
 - **Blood Magic**
   - **Bloody Scrivener's Tools:** Scribing Tools that drain LP from a player's soul network to use as ink